Novienzi/doogetherTest/readme.md

-# Welcome to Products API!
+# Welcome to Sessions API!

 ## About this project
 This is API to manage a data session